 Asmat and Korowai, People of Irian Jaya, Inland territories of Papua

 The experience of a rudimentary way of life, lost in the dawn of time and humanity, is the best definition of what the traveler will try if he decides to explore and discover the lands of the people of Asmat and Korowai.
-Cruising Indonesia organises tailor-made expeditions in Asmat and Korowoi territories year around
+Cruising Indonesia organises expeditions in Asmat and Korowoi territories.
+Would you arrange your expedition now?

 A population of about 70,000 inhabitants, once cannibals and headhunters, the Asmat are now famous for their skill and tradition of woodworking sculptors, probably the best in the Pacific area.

 The canoe is therefore their main mean of transport in Asmat territories.
 Amazing the war canoes, sculpted and coloured that can carry more than 20 warriors standing up and paddling.

 The cult and the veneration of the ancestors, in particular of the great warriors, is part of the life of the Asmat, in the villages you can see carved poles, dedicated precisely to the veneration of their ancestors.